 Figure 1, below, is an excerpt of a Program Design Guide for an undergraduate business program.
 The actual Program Design Guide for this program contains 10 program outcomes.
 The program description has been left out to focus on the associations between the other four elements.
 In this example it is easier to see how program level outcomes are associated with University Learning Goals and measured with specific assessments.
 The first program outcome was initially drafted using language that was locally focused.
 However, upon consideration of the Learning Goals, it was reworded primarily to include the international portions; the outcome's scope was transformed from local to global.
 This, in turn, drove the selection and creation of the assessments intended to measure student competency on both the outcome and the Learning Goals.
 The last column lists Core Concepts, Knowledge, and Skills that the student must acquire in order to successfully achieve the business related outcomes in this program.
-Since both the program outcomes and the assessments are focused on what the student must know.
-This is what is listed in the last column on the Program design feam will be able to state what the student must know.
-This is what is
+Since both the program outcomes and the assessments are focused on what the student will be able to do, there must also be a process by which the program design team will be able to state what the student must know.
+This is what is listed in the last column on the Program Design Guide and it can be a valuable guide in designing course activities.